 Red hot holy rage twisted up my spine like slithering snakes log-jamming my throat as I wanted to scream for all of my sisters, scream for all of my brothers, and scream for our children who stand to inherit our mess.

-After the recent terrorism attacks, it doesn’t take a negative personality to wonder if our world is going to hell.
+It doesn’t take a negative personality to wonder if our world is going to hell.
 So how can we stay balanced and what can we do?
 Well, first we can start with what not to do.

 Experiencing a dark bout of worry in the middle of the night or while trying to relax is something most of us are no stranger to.
 Here’s how to get yourself out of it and back to peace again.

 Life is going to happen, but staying in a bad mood is optional.
 Here’s how to change a bad mood fast.

 Maybe the second half isn’t so much about what we want to do, but what we won’t do anymore.